Legacy INDUCTEE

 It was said that Eddy’s hands were always black from his steadfast work of which he was inseparable.
 On July 12, 1960, he was found at his shop, slumped over his work surface, clutching his chest.
 Eddy died of a massive heart attack and was buried in the Lovell Cemetery.
 A year later, Mabel was laid to rest beside him.

 Eddy’s highly regarded work is now sought by collectors.
-His passion for silversmithing and his bit and spur craftsmanship earned Eddy Hulbert a place in Montana history.
+His passion for silversmithing and his bit and spur craftsmanship has earned Eddy Hulbert a place in Montana history.

 References: